William Phillips (geologist): Biography

 His digest of English geology, A selection of Facts from the Best Authorities, arranged so as to form an Outline of the Geology of England and Wales (1818), formed the foundation of the larger work undertaken by Phillips in conjunction with William Conybeare, of which only the first part was published, entitled Outlines of the Geology of England and Wales (1822).
 This book had a major influence on the development of geology in Britain.
 In this work Phillips reprinted his description of the chalk cliffs of Dover and other parts of East Kent.
 Phillips was a member of the Religious Society of Friends.
 He was elected a Fellow of the Royal Society in 1827.

-In 1796 he and his brother Richard Phillips, together with William Allen and Luke Howard, took part in forming the Askesian Society.
+In 1796 he and his brother Richard, together with William Allen and Luke Howard, took part in forming the Askesian Society.
 The zeolite mineral phillipsite is named for him.